crate/cratedb-guide/docs/integrate/dbt/index.md

 :::

-### dbt's Features
-The data abstraction layer provided by [dbt-core] allows the decoupling of the models on which reports and dashboards rely from the source data.
-When business rules or source systems change, you can still maintain the same models as a stable interface.

-Some of the things that dbt can do include:

-* Import reference data from CSV files.
-* Track changes in source data with different strategies so that downstream models do not need to be built every time from scratch.
-* Run tests on data, to confirm assumptions remain valid, and to validate any changes made to the models' logic.

-### CrateDB's Benefits
-Due to its unique capabilities, CrateDB is an excellent warehouse choice for data transformation projects.
-It offers automatic indexing, fast aggregations, easy partitioning, and the ability to scale horizontally.

 ## Setup
 Install the most recent version of the [dbt-cratedb2] Python package.
 ```shell
 pip install --upgrade 'dbt-cratedb2'
 ```

 ## Configure
 Because CrateDB is compatible with PostgreSQL, the same connectivity